ReadShade/ReadShade/source/depth3d/hardwareguides/sr.rst

 Getting Started with SuperDepth3D
 ---------------------------------

-To use SuperDepth3D with SR Displays, you can follow either the easy text guide or the manual guide.
+To use SuperDepth3D with SR Displays, you can follow either the simple text guide or the manual guide below.

-For a video tutorial, please refer to this `video guide <https://youtu.be/ovXh54DkKbU>`_.
+For a video tutorial, watch this `video guide <https://youtu.be/ovXh54DkKbU>`_.

 .. figure:: images/sr2.png